ibm-cloud-docs/Cloudant/api/active_tasks.md

 -   **database**: The database and shard on which the operation occurs.
 -   **pid**: Erlang Process ID
 -   **started_on**: Time when the task was started.
-	The value is an integer containing the Unix time UTC.
+	The value is an integer that contains the UNIX time UTC.
 -   **total_changes**: Total number of documents to be processed by the task.
 	The exact meaning depends on the type of the task.
 -   **type**: Operation Type
 -   **updated_on**: Time when the last update was made to this task record.
 	Updates are made by the job as progress occurs.
-	The value is an integer containing the Unix time using UTC.
+	The value is an integer that contains the UNIX time that uses UTC.

 In the `type` field,
 the possible values include: